Yasmani Grandal Player Props: White Sox vs. Tigers

-After batting .294 with a double, a home run, a walk and two RBI in his past 10 games, Yasmani Grandal and the Chicago White Sox face the Detroit Tigers (who will hand the ball to Joey Wentz) at 6:40 PM ET on Friday.
+Yasmani Grandal -- hitting .306 with a double, a home run and four RBI in his past 10 games -- will be in action for the Chicago White Sox against the Detroit Tigers, with Michael Lorenzen on the mound, on May 27 at 1:10 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Guardians.
+He had a one-hit showing in his last game (1-for-5) against the Tigers.

 Yasmani Grandal Game Info & Props vs. the Tigers